DevonCrawford/Timelapse-Auto-Ramp-Photoshop-Plugin/README.md

 # Timelapse-Auto-Ramp

-My favourite code project so far.
+My favourite project so far.

 Analyzes a sequence of RAW images (.xmp files) and automatically ramps the exposure to achieve smooth lighting results when changing a setting on the camera.